qianglise/python-for-hpc/content/cupy.md

 :::{note}
 `__array_ufunc__` feature requires NumPy 1.13 or later

-`__array_function__` feature requires NumPy 1.16 or later
+`__array_function__` feature requires NumPy 1.16 or later.
 As of NumPy 1.17, `__array_function__` is enabled by default

 NEP 13 — A mechanism for overriding Ufuncs

-NEP 18 — A dispatch mechanism for NumPy’s high level array functions
+NEP 18 — A dispatch mechanism for NumPy's high level array functions
 :::

 ### Numba